 However, many parties after listing all their marital property and debt will assume that this is enough.
 In most instances, a party is going to want to get supporting documents to their attorney as well.

 These supporting documents can involve all kinds of particular items from:

 - Deed to the home

 - Mortgage statements

 - Documents relating to any other assets and debts that might be out there.

 Many would ask why this is necessary?
 Why can’t an attorney just render advice based on what is put on the forms by the client?

-Further, in order to settle a case, the other party and attorney might require this information to understand a settlement proposal given to them.
+Further, to settle a case, the other party and attorney might require this information to understand a settlement proposal given to them.
 This information would also be needed in most instances to accurately draft settlement documents.

 In many instances, an attorney is also going to look at these documents into the rules of evidence to ensure that they would be able to get these supporting documents admitted at trial.
-It might require an affidavit of some kind, a stipulation from the other side or perhaps a subpoena will need to be issued.
+It might require an affidavit of some kind, a stipulation from the other side, or perhaps a subpoena that will need to be issued.

 If you are going through a divorce and there are significant property and debt issues, you can contact Stange Law Firm, PC at 1-855-805-0595.
 We also have Lee’s Summit Family Lawyers who can help.